 Once you contact us through the GaijinPot Study page we will send you the school application form and you can just type it out on the computer and send it back.
 The application form will ask for your personal information, including educational and work history, family information, and your reason for study in Japan.
 You will have to write the address of your previous schools and workplaces, and the dates that you joined and left.

-You will need to take a passport style photo on a plain background that is 3cm x 4cm.
-Don not wear any hats or other clothing that covers your head (unless it is for religious reasons).
-Also, the government recommends that you remove all glasses and do not smile for the photo.
+You will need to take a passport-style photo on a plain background that is 3-centimeters wide by 4-centimeters high.
+Do not wear any hats or other clothing that covers your head (unless it is for religious reasons).
+Also, the government recommends that you remove your glasses and not smile for the photo.

-The photo should be no older than 3 months, and should not be the same photo that is used on any other kind of ID, such as your passport picture.
+The photo should be no older than three months and should not be the same photo that is used on any other kind of ID, such as your passport picture.
 If you can provide a high-resolution digital photo, that would also be fine.

-One thing to keep in mind is that if you haven’t graduated from university yet, you will not be able to get a working visa in Japan as the minimum education requirement for a work visa is a bachelors degree.
-Even if you graduate from a language school, if you don’t have a bachelors degree you won’t be able to get a work visa.
+One thing to keep in mind is that if you haven’t graduated from university, you will not be able to get a working visa in Japan as the minimum education requirement for a work visa is a bachelor’s degree.
+Even if you graduate from a language school, if you don’t have a bachelor’s degree you won’t be able to get a work visa.

 If your goal is to stay and work in Japan you should consider finishing university in your home country or continue with higher education here in Japan.

-You will need to provide a full transcript of your last school you graduated.
+You will need to provide a full transcript from the last school from which you graduated.
 Printouts of online transcripts are also usually fine.

 If you have formally studied Japanese in the past, then you’ll want to provide some sort of proof of that.
-Usually a course completion certificate or a letter from the school is what they want.
-Also, if you have ever passed a Japanese level test like the JLPT or NAT Test, you should provide a copy of the results.
+Usually, a course completion certificate or a letter from the school is sufficient.
+Also, if you have ever passed a Japanese level test like the JLPT or NAT tests, you should provide a copy of the results.